 - Echinacea – In the past, studies have cast doubt on Echinacea’s effectiveness against upper respiratory infections.
 However, the research was problematic and more recent studies support its use for cold and flu.
 Echinacea is thought to have important antiviral effects.
 This study showed that Echinacea extract inhibited receptor binding of the influenza virus, suggesting that Echinacea interferes with viral entry into cells and limits replication and dissemination.

 - Probiotics – We continue to learn more about our gut microbiome, and the importance of healthy digestion to support the immune system.
 This 2015 study suggests that Bifidobacterium, in particular, may be effective against influenza by enhancing overall immunity of the individual through the intestinal immune system.
-For adults, I recommend using higher dose probiotics (at least 25 billion CFU) 2-3 times a day with food.
+Lactic acid bacteria has also been shown to offer protection against different subtypes of influenza A. For adults, I recommend using higher dose probiotics (at least 25 billion CFU) 2-3 times a day with food.
 A few of my favorites are from Master Supplements and Klaire Labs.

 - Vitamin D – Vitamin D deficiency is a common issue, especially in the winter.
 Your healthcare provider can order a simple blood test to check for levels of 25-OH-vitamin D (my goal is generally 50-70).
 Vitamin D is an important immune modulator and when levels drop, the body’s immune system is suppressed.
 There is additional evidence correlating Vitamin D deficiency with an increased risk of influenza.
 For most people, I recommend using high doses of Vitamin D for the first few days of illness (in adults this is as much as 10,000-25,000 IU per day).
 It’s important not to use these high doses long-term, as Vitamin D is fat soluble and can become toxic.
 My favorites are this liquid Vitamin D3 with K2 and these 5,000 IU capsules.

 - Vitamin C – High dose vitamin C helps boost immune function.
 There’s no definite consensus on appropriate dose, but I aim for 2 grams a day, or 500 mg four times a day.
 Side effects are minimal, but watch for diarrhea at high doses and back down if this becomes an issue.
-A few of my favorites are Quicksilver’s Liposomal Vitamin C, or I add this Designs For Health Vitamin C Powder to smoothies (it’s not my favorite in water).
+A few of my favorites are Quicksilver’s Liposomal Vitamin C and Seeking Health Optimal Vitamin C Powder.

 - Viracid – This immune booster is a popular natural remedy in my functional medicine community, and I always keep this one on hand during cold and flu season.
 It provides high doses of Vitamin A plus Astragalus, Andrographis, Elderberry, Echinacea, L-Lysine and others.
 Both andrographis and astragalus have been used in Chinese herbal medicine for centuries to relieve symptoms associated with colds and flu.
 Because of the higher dose of Vitamin A, I avoid this in certain populations like pregnant women and young children.